Lonero-Team/Lamassu-Configs/README.md

 node bin/lamassu-server --mockSms
 ```
 ## Terms
 Please keep in mind this is on an *AS IS* basis.
 We don't presume any risk.
 Make sure to check the configurations and files before running.
-Also, keep in mind this is primarily experimental and for legal purposes considered as an on educational basis
+Also, keep in mind this is primarily experimental and for legal purposes considered as an on educational basis.